legendcodermartino1245/music_tate/README.md

 ### 11. Feature & Element Integrity

-- all elements must belong to same system
+> No second center of gravity

 **Fail if:**
-- feature introduces new identity
+- feature introduces competing identity
-- gimmicks break immersion
+- multiple focal points emerge
 - any element pulls focus away from groove

 ---